dxAdam/Compilers/README.md

 # Compilers

 ## lexical_analysis
-lexical analysis of a C-minus (minimal C-like language) program
+Lexical analysis of a C-minus program.
+C-minus is a minimal C-like language (see lexical_analysis/CminusSpec.pdf).

-accepts C-minus file as input and outputs a list of tokens
+The program accepts a C-minus file as input and outputs a list of tokens.

-see lexical_analysis/readme.txt for more information
+See lexical_analysis/readme.txt

 ## syntax_analysis
+Parsing of lexical analysis token list for semantic and syntactic errors.

+The program accepts a C-minus file as input and outputs a parse tree upon successful parsing.

+See syntax_analysis/readme.txt

+## code_gen
-syntax analysis of a C-minus program
+Code generation from syntax analysis parse tree.

+See code_gen/readme.txt